Ek Duuje Ke Liye: Plot

 The movie is about the love between a Tamil man, Vasu (Kamal Haasan), and a North Indian woman, Sapna (Rati Agnihotri), who are neighbors in Goa.
 They come from totally different backgrounds and can hardly speak the other's language.
 When Vasu and Sapna admit their love, there is chaos in their homes as they face an unexpected test of their love.

 The movie begins with an old, ruined building near the beautiful beach of Goa.
 The dilapidated walls of the building are covered with many names, but two names stand apart from the rest---Vasu and Sapna.

 Vasu is a happy, carefree young man who belongs to a Tamil family.
 He resigns his job after his boss scolds him and he returns to his home in Goa.
 His orthodox Tamilian father is always at loggerheads with the Hindi-speaking neighbour family.
 The family has a beautiful daughter named Sapna, a college student.

 While being followed on her way home by a creepy bookstore clerk (who'd earlier shown her a book of nude photos), Sapna sees Vasu jogging and starts a one-way conversation with him.
 Seeing this, the bookstore clerk retreats.
 Sapna thanks Vasu for pretending to be her friend, but he reveals that he doesn't understand Hindi.
 Vasu wants to make friends with her.
 He tries to meet her later pretending his motorcycle has broken down but he crashes and ends up in the hospital.
-Impressed, Sapna sends him a gift: a ceremonial mask with her name on it and asking his name.
+Impressed, Sapna sends him a gift: a ceremonial mask with her name on it and asks his name.

 Despite the nasty conflicts between their families, Vasu and Sapna fall deeply in love with each other.
 They get to know each other, experiencing the joy and innocence of first love.
 One day, however, Sapna fairly misunderstands Vasu when he forcefully kisses her and is offended and breaks up with him.
 Despite Vasu's efforts to make her understand his love, Sapna ignores him and remains angry.
 A week later, Sapna finds Vasu awake all night looking at her window hoping that she would forgive him.
 Heartbroken at seeing him like that, Sapna forgives him and signals him by turning her room light off and on repeatedly.